Data Science Advisor

 Second degree students need to complete: STAT 240 (Introduction to Data Science); all required upper division courses; and any lower division courses that are prerequisites for upper division required courses and that the student does not have equivalent credit for from their first degree.
 Calculus I and II are required for all SFU Science degrees.
 Please see the Course Prerequisites and Course Availability list to see what courses are prerequisites for required upper division courses.
 Send the transcript from your first degree to the relevant department advisors to determine what lower division courses you have from your first degree, and to have those prerequisite waivers added to your SFU record.
 Forward the responses to the Data Science advisor together with your full name and SFU student number.

-A student with an academic background unrelated to Data Science would likely need to take all lower division courses with the exception of the lower division BUS courses (BUS 200, 217W, 251, and 272) and MATH 208W.
+A student with an academic background unrelated to Data Science would likely need to take all lower division courses with the exception of certain lower division BUS courses (BUS 200, 251, and 272) and MATH 208W.
 CMPT 276 would also not be required for such a student, but is strongly recommended.

 How will I be able to enroll in a course at SFU that has a prerequisite I completed during my first degree?

 If you believe that you have equivalent credit for a course that is a prerequisite for a class you'd like to take at SFU, you will need to email your transcript to the Advisor who oversees that subject area.
 For example, if you took Calculus 1 in your first degree, and you would like to enroll in MACM 101, you will need to email your transcript to Applied Science Advising (firstname.lastname@example.org), requesting permission to enroll in MACM 101.
 It is recommended that you do this in advance of your enrollment date.
 See above request to send your transcript to relevant department advisors for course evaluation.

 How long would it take to complete the Data Science program as a second undergraduate degree?